-begged asked one of them, if I could be there for the birth to take pictures.
+begged asked my best friend, if I could be there for the birth to take pictures.
 Luckily, she said yes!
 I wanted to share some of the pictures and the lessons learned from this birth photography experience.

 1. Don’t need to bring every lens.